GlobalBoost/ord-globalboost/docs/src/guides/inscriptions.md

 [issues](https://github.com/ordinals/ord/issues) and
 [discussions](https://github.com/ordinals/ord/discussions).

-Installing Bitcoin Core
+Installing GlobalBoost Core
 -----------------------

-Bitcoin Core is available from [bitcoincore.org](https://bitcoincore.org/) on the [download page](https://bitcoincore.org/en/download/).
+GlobalBoost Core is available from [bitcoincore.org](https://bitcoincore.org/) on the [download page](https://bitcoincore.org/en/download/).

-Making inscriptions requires Bitcoin Core 24 or newer.
+Making inscriptions requires GlobalBoost Core 24 or newer.

-This guide does not cover installing Bitcoin Core in detail.
-Once Bitcoin Core is installed, you should be able to run `bitcoind -version` successfully from the command line.
+This guide does not cover installing GlobalBoost Core in detail.
+Once GlobalBoost Core is installed, you should be able to run `bitcoind -version` successfully from the command line.
 Do *NOT* use `bitcoin-qt`.

-Configuring Bitcoin Core
+Configuring GlobalBoost Core
 ------------------------

-`ord` requires Bitcoin Core's transaction index and rest interface.
+`ord` requires GlobalBoost Core's transaction index and rest interface.

-To configure your Bitcoin Core node to maintain a transaction index, add the following to your `bitcoin.conf`:
+To configure your GlobalBoost Core node to maintain a transaction index, add the following to your `bitcoin.conf`:

 ```